VictorYing/sat-analysis/README.md

 * `minisat/` contains the modified version of MiniSat 2.2.0 and associated tools.
-  Note that this was based off of the version from http://minisat.se/downloads/minisat-2.2.0.tar.gz from the MiniSat website, and not the version on GitHub at http://minisat.se/downloads/minisat-2.2.0.tar.gz which has a few more minor changes.
+  Note that this was based off of the version from http://minisat.se/downloads/minisat-2.2.0.tar.gz on the MiniSat website, which is approximately what competed in Sat-RACE 2010.
+  Some more changes have been made to the version hosted on GitHub at https://github.com/niklasso/minisat

 * `bench/` contains some very simple DIMACS-format CNF instances for testing